iffy/norm/README.md

 ## ORM ##

 Included is a deliberately feature-deficient, lightweight ORM.
 It makes doing CRUD operations nicer, and that's about it.
 The ORM component is largely based on [Storm](https://storm.canonical.com/) but intentionally leaves out many features that Storm has.

-Also, the network interaction is seperate from the ORMness, so that you could reuse the ORMness in a synchronous environment.
+Also, the network interaction is separate from the ORMness, so that you could reuse the ORMness in a synchronous environment.

-Here's an example:
+Here's an example using the ORM portion of norm:

 <!--- test -->